Ardgyle/Ardgyle/README.md

 - 👋 Hi, I’m @Ardgyle
-- 👀 I’m interested in Algo Trading
+- 👀 I’m interested in Ai MLL and Blockchain Development
-- 🌱 I’m currently learning Algo Trading with Python
+- 🌱 I’m currently learning ML and Blockchain with Python, Javascrypt, Solidity...
-- 💞️ I’m looking to collaborate on Python ML and Algo Trading
+- 💞️ I’m looking to collaborate on Python ML, Algo Trading and Blockchain Smart Contracts.
-- 📫 How to reach me ardgyle@gmail.com...
+- 📫 How to reach me ardgyle@gmail.com

 <!---